Joseph Lyman Silsbee

-Joseph Lyman Silsbee (November 25, 1848 – January 31, 1913) was a significant American architect during the 19th and 20th centuries.
+Joseph Lyman Silsbee (November 25, 1848 – January 31, 1913) was a significant American architect during the 19th and early 20th centuries.
 He was well known for his facility of drawing and gift for designing buildings in a variety of styles.
 His most prominent works ran through Syracuse, Buffalo and Chicago.
 He was influential as mentor to a generation of architects, most notably architects of the Prairie School including the famous architect Frank Lloyd Wright.

 Early life

 Joseph Lyman Silsbee was born on November 25, 1848, in Salem, Massachusetts.
 Silsbee graduated from Phillips Exeter Academy in 1865 and Harvard in 1869.
 In 1870, he became an early student of the first school of architecture in the United States at the Massachusetts Institute of Technology (MIT).

 Career

 After graduating from Harvard and MIT, he served an apprenticeship with Boston architects William Robert Ware & Henry Van Brunt and William Ralph Emerson, respectively.
 Silsbee traveled around Europe before moving to Syracuse, New York in 1874.
 In 1875, he married Anna Baldwin Sedgwick, daughter of influential lawyer and politician Charles Baldwin Sedgwick.
 He had a prolific practice and at one point had three simultaneously operating offices.
 He had offices in Syracuse (1875–1885), Buffalo (Silsbee & Marling, 1882–1887), and Chicago (Silsbee and Kent, 1883–1884).
 From 1883 to 1885, his Syracuse office was a partnership with architect Ellis G. Hall.
 Silsbee's Chicago office had a number of architects who were later to become known in their own right, including: